Skip to content

 [26:04]

-Pete: The latest version of InterSystems IRIS that we’ve made available to our customers is IRIS 2024.
-And I think you can see the number here – we’re at 84%.
+Pete: Sure.
+So, the latest version of (InterSystems) IRIS that we’ve made available to our customers is (InterSystems) IRIS 2024.
+And, I think you can see the number here – we’re at 84%.
 This is actually a stale number.
 I got that about a week ago.
-I reran it yesterday – it’s 86% of Epic customers are live on 2024.
+I reran it yesterday – it’s 86% of Epic customers are live on (InterSystems IRIS) 2024.

-[26:34] The way that we make that happen is that we’re very specific with our platform guidance for our customers.
-So we have something that we call the target platform.
-In that target platform, we lay out what we want our customers to be on in terms of the hardware and software to support all of the Epic components, but especially the InterSystems IRIS database.
-In that target platform, we give a range of compatibility with Epic versions, so every Epic version is compatible with the most recent two InterSystems IRIS releases.
+The way that we make this happen is that we’re very specific with our platform guidance for our customers.
+So, we have something that we call the target platform.
+And, in that target platform, we lay out what we want our customers to be on in terms of the hardware and software to support all of the Epic components, but especially the (InterSystems) IRIS database.
+And, in that target platform, we give a range of compatibility with Epic versions, so every Epic version is compatible with the most recent two (InterSystems) IRIS releases.

-[27:14] And then we’re pretty aggressive with our customers about upgrading their Epic version.
+And, then we’re pretty aggressive with our customers about upgrading their Epic version.
 But the result is our customers are upgrading – almost all of them – at least twice a year.
-And so the InterSystems IRIS version kind of comes along with that.
+And so, the (InterSystems) IRIS version kind of comes along with that.
 That’s not really the full story, though.
-I think with InterSystems IRIS 24, those compute improvements that we saw a few slides ago are a big part of the story as well.
+I think with (InterSystems) IRIS 24, those compute improvements that we saw a few slides ago are a big part of the story as well.

-[27:42] I’ve actually talked to customers where they were staring down the need to upgrade their hardware, and they were able to actually put that off just by upgrading their IRIS version instead.
+I’ve actually talked to customers where they were staring down the need to upgrade their hardware, and they were actually able to actually put that off just by upgrading their (InterSystems) IRIS version instead.

 [28:19]

-Tom: This hasn’t been a one-way street either.
-We’ve been working on the InterSystems side to become more predictable in our release calendar and to more quickly support new underlying OS releases like Ubuntu and Red Hat, so that Epic and their customers can cycle more rapidly onto the latest, most secure versions.
+Tom: And, this hasn’t been a one-way street either.
+We’ve been working on the InterSystems side to become more predictable in our release calendar and to more quickly support new underlying OS releases like Ubuntu, Red Hat, so that Epic and their customers can cycle more rapidly onto the latest, most secure versions.

-[28:31] We keep coming back to this collaboration as a synergy that helps both teams build better software for our developers and for our users.
+So, we keep coming back to this collaboration as a synergy that helps both teams build better software for our developers and for our users.
 It really is.
-And it’s a model we at InterSystems see over and over again with our most effective customer partnerships.
-So if you’ve got Epic-scale ideas for your technology, please come find me.
-I’ll be in the Tech Exchange, and I’m certain we can make them real together.
+And, it’s a model we at InterSystems we see over and over again with our most effective customer partnerships.
+So, if you’ve got Epic-scale ideas for your technology, please come find me.
+I’ll be in the Tech Exchange.
+I’m certain we can make them real together.
 I think our collaboration with Epic is the best possible proof point of that.

 [29:01]